Orca (2020 film): Plot

 The plot follows 11 middle-class people in various phases of life, who are isolated from one another.
 They are compelled to practice social distancing and communicate with each other through video calls.

 Cast

 Development and release

 Orca focusses on themes of love, relationships, and intimacy, and portrays how isolation can affect relationships.
 The film derives its title from the scientific name of killer whales.
-Regrading the choice of the title, Bornebusch stated: "It is also the Latin name for killer whales, one of the most social animals in the world.
+Regarding the choice of the title, Bornebusch stated: "It is also the Latin name for killer whales, one of the most social animals in the world.
 They get depressed and die if they go astray.
 I feel that people are like that too.
 Proximity means more than you think.
 Giving someone a hug."
 The production began amidst the ongoing COVID-19 pandemic.
 Bornebusch and Järvstad finished writing the script in three weeks, however the filming was postponed.
 It was later completed in 12 days, complying with the social distancing regulations with not more than one actor at a time.